RoaringBitmap/CRoaring/README.md

-Portable Roaring bitmaps in C (and C++) with full support for your favorite compiler (GNU GCC, LLVM's clang, Visual Studio).
+Portable Roaring bitmaps in C (and C++) with full support for your favorite compiler (GNU GCC, LLVM's clang, Visual Studio, Intel oneAPI).
 Included in the [Awesome C](https://github.com/kozross/awesome-c) list of open source C software.

 # Introduction